 - Under the TRAIN Law, individuals earning ₱250,000 or less annually are exempt from income tax.
 Most backyard farmers fall well below this.

-- A typical 10-pig batch generates ₱100,000–₱150,000 in gross sales — well under thresholds.
+- A typical 10-pig batch generates ₱170,000–₱200,000 in gross sales, still under the VAT threshold.

 - Practically: the vast majority of backyard pig farmers pay zero taxes and are not registered with BIR.
 This is tolerated at subsistence-level operations.

-When taxes apply: If you scale to 20+ sows / 100+ head per year, process and sell value-added products (lechon business, longganisa), or gross receipts exceed ₱250,000/year from a "business" perspective — register with BIR and your municipality.
+When taxes apply: If you scale to 20+ sows / 100+ head per year, process and sell value-added products (lechon business, longganisa), or gross receipts exceed ₱250,000/year from a "business" perspective, register with BIR and your municipality.

 Scaling: When Does It Make Sense?